shima-529/C-prototype.vim/README.md

 	\ }
 ```
 After adding it, run vim and type `:NeoBundleInstall`.
-Because of the structure of a code, you should not add `cpp` to the `filetypes` section below.
+Because of the structure of a code, I do not recommend adding `cpp` to the `filetypes` section below.

 ##Usage

+**You can change these key bindings.
+Please see the next section.**

 When you finished writing the entire code, just type `z` in normal mode.
 That's all!!

 `z` command goes far from just adding.
 After editing functions themselves, if you type `z`, the prototypes will be refreshed.